Teachers and Parents

 Life Cycles

 Forensic scientists fight crime with science.
 Forensic entomology is the study of insects in a legal context to determine the time of death.
-In this lesson, students will compare the life cycles of various living things and think about how it can be used in forensic science.
+In this lesson, students will compare the life cycles of various living things and think about how they can be used in forensic science.

 • Lesson 2 – Grades: 3 – 4